-Factory Donuts is not a sit-down café in the traditional sense, but you’ll find plenty of hot tea, coffee and lots of donuts there.
+Factory Donuts is not a sit-down café in the traditional sense, but you’ll find plenty of hot tea, coffee, and donuts there.
 They sell coffee by the gallon in a “factory coffee box.”
-You can also purchase coffee and tea in smaller sizes — 12, 16 and 20 ounces.
+You can also purchase coffee and tea in smaller sizes — 12, 16, and 20 ounces.

 You can check it out and satisfy your sweet tooth at 7114 Frankford Avenue.

-So if you’re looking for a café where you can defreeze on an icy cold day, rather than going on automatic-pilot to your trusty favorite, consider exploring something different.
-You are likely to enjoy the twist of a new café complete with unique surroundings, tempting beverages and foods you have not tasted before.
+So if you’re looking for a café where you can defrost on an icy cold day, rather than going on automatic pilot to your trusty favorite, consider exploring something different.
+You are likely to enjoy the twist of a new café complete with unique surroundings, tempting beverages, and foods you have not tasted before.
 Maybe it’s time to try a few of the top cafes in Northeast Philadelphia.

 *It’s always a good idea to call ahead and confirm the menu, programs, details, and hours before making the trip out there.